Free Training!

-Acquisition Integration Basics
+Introduction to Acquisition Integration

-addresses the following questions:
+This course addresses the following questions:

 • How are the integration teams and decision makers organized?